I will be coaching the Putnam participants at University of Ottawa this year. Email me if you are interested.

 Using Sperner's Lemma to split the rent

-Do you want to start an argument with me?
+Do you want to argue something?
 Please consult this guide first.
+And this one second.

 A musical discussion of transit fares and some background.